hieuvp/learning-python/advanced-tutorials/map-filter-reduce/README.md

 > **Map**, **Filter**, and **Reduce** are paradigms of **functional programming**.
 > <br />They allow the programmer to write simpler, shorter code,
-> without necessarily needing to bother about intricacies like loops and branching.
+> <br />without necessarily needing to bother about intricacies like loops and branching.

 ## Table of Contents